 Preference will be given to candidates who also offer one or more of the following:

-- Ph.D. or Ed.D. or ABD in School Psychology.
+- Ph.D. or Ed.D. or ABD in Education or School Psychology.

 - National Certification in School Psychology (NCSP)